 Summary: Make every visitor to your e-commerce website count.
 You can increase the average order value through personalization and other techniques.

 In many ways, just getting more people to your e-commerce site already represents some small wins.
 Just getting more visitors over time means your SEO program is chugging along, your referrals are holding steady, and your content is delivering on the acquisitions front.

 Because just getting the right number, and the right type, of visitors is already a challenge, you need to …

 Here are a few ideas that can help you do these and increase your site’s average order value in the process:

 1. Show related products

-Personalization is all the rage, but one of the core uses of that technology, “You might also be interested in … “ is not a novel play.
+Personalization is all the rage, and one of the core uses of that technology, “You might also be interested in … “ is not a novel play.
 There’s a good reason for that – assuming you have the data and the technology savvy to make it work the right way, showing related products can provide huge lifts.
 To get it right, though, you need to test pretty thoroughly.